-For September 1, 2018 through August 31, 2019 the normal graduate stipend is $2,596.67 per month or $31, 160 for the year.
+For August 2019 through August 31, 2020 the normal graduate stipend is $2,446.15 per month or $31, 800.
+All incoming students will be paid starting in August for 13 months.
+Then, for the second year, pay will start September 1 and go through August 31 during the following year.
 Please note the Cost of Living in North Carolina is less than in many other cities.* It is not possible to compare the stipends in other institutions without looking at the Cost of Living.* Visit the Duke in Durham website, or Durham's accolades and search the Cost of Living.

 Cost of Attendance